tony-chan/learngit/readme.txt

-git is a distributed version control system git is free software distributed under the GPL creating a new branch is quick
+git is a distributed version control system git is free software distributed under the GPL creating a new branch is quick creating a new branch is quick & simple